How is PubMed EBM/Clinical different from that available at www.pubmed.gov?

 I would like to add the EBM/Clinical filters to my 'My NCBI' account.
 Can I do this?

 Yes.
-You can choose standard filters in My NCBI which are highly similar to those in PubMed EBM/Clinical; we recommend the Systematic Reviews and Review filter.
+You can choose standard filters in My NCBI which are highly similar to those in PubMed EBM/Clinical; we recommend the Systematic Reviews and Review filters.
 If you would like to set up identical filters, select 'Create custom filter' and use these strategies.

 A sample search for 'autism and MMR' conducted in Fall 2009 retrieved a total of 204 articles.